LOCATION

 While there are no formal course entry requirements, it is recommended that students be able to read, write, have numeracy skills and communicate in English to at least Australian Core Skills Framework (ACSF) level three (3).

 All prospective students are required to complete prior to enrolment a Language, Literacy, Numeracy and Digital (LLND) Assessment.
 This ensures a student’s skills and competencies including their language, literacy and numeracy proficiency and digital literacy are suitable for the training product in which they would like to enrol in.
-Please view our Enrolment page for further information.
-Click HERE (include link to “Enrolment” tab) to view.
+Please click HERE to view our Enrolment page for further information.

 The code and title of each unit are provided as well as an indication of pre-requisite requirements.
 Pre-requisite unit(s) must be assessed before assessment of any unit of competency with an asterisk.